RashmiChillal/prompt-engineering-portfolio/Rashmi_Chillal_PromptEngineering.md

 **Goal::**  Generate a creative marketing tagline for a new eco-friendly water bottle brand **Initial Prompt:**
 Create a tagline for an eco-friendly water bottle.

 **Output:**
 Eco-friendly water bottles for a better future.

 **Refined Prompt – Iteration 1**
-Create a catchy marketing tagline for an eco-friendly water bottle brand that encourages sustainability and healthy living **Output:**
+Create a catchy marketing tagline for an eco-friendly water bottle brand that encourages sustainability and healthy living.

+**Output:**
 Drink Smart.
 Live Green.